spietras/systems/docs/docs/02-Installation.md

 When you are ready, commit the changes to the repository.

 Put the [`age`](https://github.com/FiloSottile/age)
-private key on the target machine either in `~/.config/sops/age/keys.txt` or somewhere else with `SOPS_AGE_KEY_FILE` environment variable set.
+private keys on the target machine either in `~/.config/sops/age/keys.txt` or somewhere else with `SOPS_AGE_KEY_FILE` environment variable set.
-The installation script will copy the key to persistent storage.
+The installation script will copy the keys to persistent storage.

 Change the `HOST` variable to the name of the host device and run: